Children Legal Protection

 The state must make sure those children in foster care have their basic needs met and that they are protected from abuse and neglect.
 Children have the right to be placed in a stable environment and to be placed in a permanent home, if possible.

-Disabled children have the right to a free, appropriate public education.
+Disability in children has the right to a free, appropriate public education.
 Schools receiving federal funding must ensure that disabled children receive regular or special education designed to meet their needs as adequately as the school meets the needs of non-disabled students.

 Like adults, children have the right to an attorney under certain circumstances.
 When accused of a crime, for example, they have the right to legal representation.
 If the parents can’t afford an attorney, the judge will appoint one at no cost to the parents.
 In 28 states and the District of Columbia, judges must appoint an attorney for the child in cases where the parents are accused of abuse or neglect.